wpmartin/dremio-agentic-ai-workshop/README.md

 - `NYC-weather.csv`
 - `SF weather 2018-2019.csv`

-### 3. Create medallion data structure
+### 3. Create the medallion data structure

 Open the [complete_project.sql](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/complete_project.sql) file contained in this repo.
-Copy the entire script into the Dremio UI SQL Runner (the third icon down on the UI sidebar, underneath the dataset explorer) and click "Run".
+Copy the entire script into the Dremio SQL Runner (the third icon down on the UI sidebar, underneath the dataset explorer) and click "Run".

-### 4. Create semantic layer
+### 4. Create the semantic layer

 Navigate to the dataset details sidebar for the `workshop.gold.nyc_trips_enriched` dataset.
 At the top of this sidebar add the label `application`.